enso-org/enso/ide/docs/product/visualizations.md

 interactive and fast.
 Whenever new data is computed by the compiler and visualization is attached to it, it is sent to GUI to be displayed.
 However, sending really big chunks of data will kill the performance.
-When defining a visualization user is capable of defining a chunk of Luna code (as a string).
+When defining a visualization user is capable of defining a chunk of Enso code (as a string).
 This code is part of the visualization definition and is stored server-side.
 Visualizations are allowed to change the code at runtime.
 This code defines an Enso function, which will be run by the compiler on data the visualization is